Alison Balsom: Festival director

 Balsom succeeded Richard Rodney Bennett as President of Deal, Kent Festival in 2015.
 She was artistic director of the 2019 Cheltenham Music Festival, then stepped down in July 2019 to concentrate on performing and recording.

+Retirement

+Balsom announced in August 2025 that she would retire from concert performances at the end of the 2025 BBC Proms, citing the time commitment behind performing as a soloist, and that "the repertoire for the trumpet is basically too small to continue exploring over and over again".
+On 13 September Balsom performed Hummel's Trumpet Concerto in E-flat major at the Last Night of the Proms.

 Honours and awards

 Balsom was appointed an Officer of the Order of the British Empire (OBE) in the 2016 Birthday Honours for services to music.